What’s Next for the WTO?

 What is the WTO?

 The WTO is responsible for overseeing the rules of international trade.
-It facilitates trade negotiations among its members, which have increased from 123 in 1994 to 164 in 2018.
-The organization also monitors the implementation of those trade agreements, produces research on global trade and economic policy, and serves as a forum for settling trade disputes between nations.
+It facilitates trade negotiations among its 164 members, up from 123 in 1994.
+The organization also monitors the implementation of trade agreements, produces research on global trade and economic policy, and serves as a forum for settling trade disputes between countries.

-Established in 1995 and based in Geneva, Switzerland, the WTO is the successor to the General Agreement on Tariffs and Trade (GATT), an organization founded in 1948 whose rules created the modern multilateral trading system.
+Established in 1995 and based in Geneva, Switzerland, the WTO is the successor to the General Agreement on Tariffs and Trade (GATT), a group founded in 1948 whose rules created the modern multilateral trading system.
 WTO decision-making happens at the Ministerial Conference, generally held every two years.
-There have been eleven such ministerials since the inaugural conference in Singapore in 1996.
+There have been eleven such meetings since the inaugural conference in Singapore in 1996; the next is slated to start in June 2022 in Geneva.
 With a few exceptions, agreements reached at these conferences are made by consensus, meaning that all members must agree, and decisions are binding.
-WTO rules are enforced by individual member nations, which can impose retaliatory trade sanctions on states that break them.
+WTO rules are enforced by individual members, who can impose retaliatory trade sanctions on states that break them.

 While the specifics of the WTO’s trade rules are hashed out in negotiations, the organization is based on several founding principles.
-The most basic is a commitment to openness, meaning reducing tariffs as well as limiting quotas, import bans, distorting subsidies, and other barriers to trade.
-Another central plank is nondiscrimination, in which WTO members must treat trade from all other members equally.
+The most basic is a commitment to openness, meaning reducing tariffs as well as limiting quotas, subsidies, and other barriers to trade.
+Another central plank is nondiscrimination, in which WTO members must treat trade with all other members equally.
 The WTO also seeks transparency and predictability in trade-related regulations and promotes international standards to give citizens, companies, and investors stability.
-And the WTO is also committed, in principle, to giving less-developed countries greater flexibility and accommodations to help them adjust to new rules.
+Additionally, the organization is committed, in principle, to giving less-developed countries greater flexibility and accommodations to help them adjust to new rules.

 How does the WTO deal with conflicts?